DonCarlosDesign/Carlos-A-Portfolio/README.md

 ## Customization

-To customize this portfolio for your own use:
+To customize this website for your own use:

 1. Replace image placeholders in the `images` folder with your own images
 2. Update text content in HTML files to reflect your information
 3. Modify colors in the CSS variables (in `css/style.css`) to match your brand
-4. Add your own projects to the portfolio section
+4. Add your own projects to the projects section

 ## Browser Support